toaderflorin/eksia/_posts/2017-11-29-react-perf.markdown

 As I mentioned previously, if a parent component changes, React re-renders all the children, but there is a way to override this.
 It also provides the *shouldComponentUpdate()* lifecycle method, which is triggered before the re-rendering process starts and provides the possibility of not computing a render tree entirely—the method receives *nextProps* and *nextState* as arguments, and you should return either true or false to tell React if the component needs to be re-rendered.
 It defaults to true, but if you return false, the component is considered clean, and therefore no diffing or rendering is performed.

-ReactPerf helps us figure out where time is being wasted on unnecessary redraws.
+The default implementation of *shouldComponentUpdate()* is a simple function that always returns true.
+ReactPerf helps us figure out where time is being wasted on unnecessary redraws and where it might make sense to override this function but keep in mind that your implementation needs to be faster than actually re-rendering the component, otherwise you not only wasted development time, you've made the performance of your app worse.

 ## Immutability To The Rescue
-The simplest way to avoid this problem is to avoid mutating values that you are using as props or state.
-For example, the handleClick method above could be rewritten using concat as:
+Immutability as a concept is useful because in functional programming you work with *values* NOT *variables*.
+This means your first class citizens are functions not objects, and functions by definition work with values, as opposed to objects which have a mutable state.

+But an interesting side effect of using immutable values for state, is that it actually makes React's diffing performance better.
+Since a library like ImmutableJs creates a new object instance for properties in an object that have changed, just doing a normal compare is going to tell React that something inside a complex object tree has changed, without the need to go recursively down the tree and check EACH property.